RobR89/EVE-All/README.md

 ## EVE-All
-Either this is Evil or EVE for All.
+Either this is Evil or EVE for All (and all for EVE).

 This is my EVE Online program...
 So far...